differentpla-net/differentpla-net.github.io/_posts/2020-02-07-k3s-raspi-phoenix-server.md

 chmod +x docker-entrypoint.sh
 ```

+Note that the above runs the Phoenix app in development mode.

 ## Create the docker image

 Note that we switch to using a hyphen in the name at this point.